Program Name: Happy Kids Daycare License/Registration ID: 881986

 May 8, 2025 416.4(b)(1) Evacuation drills must be conducted at least monthly during the hours of operation of the group family day care home.
 Corrected

 Mar 21, 2025 416.7(n) Cribs, bassinets and other sleeping areas for infants through 12 months of age must include an appropriately sized fitted sheet, and must not have bumper pads, toys, stuffed animals, blankets, pillows, wedges or infant positioners.
 Wedges or infant positioners will be permitted with medical documentation from the child's health care provider.
-Not Corrected
+Corrected

 Mar 21, 2025 416.8(j)(1) One caregiver may care for a maximum of six children younger than school age, or eight children when at least two of the eight children are school aged.
-Not Corrected
+Corrected

 Mar 21, 2025 416.15(a)(9) The provisions specified on the license are binding and the group family day care home must operate in compliance with the terms of the license.
 The number and age range of children specified thereon are the maximum number and age range of children who may be in the care of the group family day care home at any one time.
-Not Corrected
+Corrected

 *Violations are posted on this web site after the inspection results have been finalized in a report mailed to the provider.
 Violations are listed here as 'Corrected' after the Office has verified corrections with the provider, and a letter confirming the corrections has been mailed to the provider.